Paul Fleischman's Official Website

 A Horn Book Fanfare Book

-"If Seek were a radio show instead of a book, I would have pulled off the road, parked and sat there, transfixed, to the very end." --Robert Krulwich, N.Y.
-Times
+"If Seek were a radio show instead of a book, I would have pulled off the road, parked and sat there, transfixed, to the very end." --Robert Krulwich, New York Times

-High school / Hardcover (Cricket Books) / Paper (Simon & Schuster) / Acting Edition (Dramatic Publishing) / Audio (Listening Library)
+High school and adults / Paperback (Simon & Schuster) / Acting Edition (Dramatic Publishing) / Audio (Listening Library)

 THE BORNING ROOM